Hell for Sure Lake

-Hell for Sure Lake is an Alpine lake located in the John Muir Wilderness, which is part of the Sierra Nevada mountain range.
-The lake is at an elevation of 10,768 feet, has a few small rocky islands and is between Red Mountain to the north and Mount Hutton to the south.
-The Hell for Sure trail and Hell for Sure Pass both are named after this lake with the region being known for its rough terrain.
-The rocks the surround Hell for Sure Lake and its nearby mountains are estimated to be over 100 million years old.
+Hell for Sure Lake is an alpine lake located in the John Muir Wilderness within the Sierra Nevada mountain range in California.
+The lake is at an elevation of 10,768 feet, has a few small, rocky islands, and lies between Red Mountain to the north and Mount Hutton to the south.
+The Hell for Sure Trail and Hell for Sure Pass both are named after this lake with the region being known for its rough terrain.
+The rocks that surround Hell for Sure Lake and its nearby mountains are estimated to be over 100 million years old.

 Nearby Lakes

-Within the Red Mountain basin there are a few lakes that are close to Hell for Sure Lake including Horseshoe Lake, Disappointment lake, and Devil's Punchbowl.
+Within the Red Mountain basin there are a few lakes that are close to Hell for Sure Lake including Horseshoe Lake, Disappointment Lake, and Devil's Punchbowl.